koding/kdlearn/guides/migration-fix-common-issues-with-postgresql-with-codeigniter.md

 ---
-title: Migration: Fix issues with PostgreSQL and Codeigniter
 author: Federico Ponzi
 username: federicoponzi
 date: 2014-10-08
 categories: [postgresql, codeigniter]
 ---

+# Migration: Fix issues with PostgreSQL and Codeigniter

 This guide will help you fix the issues with Codeigniter and PostgreSQL that you might have after migrating to the new Koding VM.